 I'm happy to jump on a video call at work, just DM me a heads-up first or book something in the calendar.

-To help make working from home more enjoyable, I keep my workstation clear and tidy and schedule regular breaks to stretch and move in my daily agenda.
+To help make working more enjoyable, I keep my workstation clear and tidy, use an ergonomic keyboard, mouse, and chair for my needs, and schedule regular breaks in my daily agenda to stretch and move.

 🚀 Exploring the Future

 My main career goal is to be a great developer!
 I've been a manager before, but right now I want to concentrate on code instead of leading a team.